Erikas-Ramanauskas/Milestone-Project-1/README.md

 ### Media

-- All Images apart from hero immage were created by developers friend with full authority rights given to developer.
+- All Images apart from the hero image were created by the developer's friend with full authority rights given to the developer.

 ### Acknowledgements